taikoxyz/docs/src/content/docs/guides/using-foundry.md

 Transaction hash: 0x6b4e0ff93a...
 ```

-You can now check your deployed contract on [blockscout explorer](https://explorer.katla.taiko.xyz/) using the `deployed contract address`.
+You can now check your deployed contract on [blockscout explorer](https://explorer.katla.taiko.xyz/) using the `"Deployed to: " contract address`.